The China playbook: go from bottom to top in a matter of years.

 The coffee craze is nothing new.
 In 1739, there were three times more coffee shops per person in London than there are today.

-The US News & World Report started to rank colleges based on many factors, like acceptance rates and class sizes.
+The US News & World Report started to rank colleges based on a range of factors like acceptance rates and class sizes.
 But colleges quickly started to game the system; aggressively recruiting (and rejecting) candidates to appear more selective, and capping class sizes below the stated suitable amount.